Marlins vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 - In five games as the underdog over the last 10 matchups, the Marlins have a record of 4-1.

-- When it comes to the over/under, the Marlins and their foes are 5-4-1 in their previous 10 contests.
+- When it comes to the total, the Marlins and their foes are 5-4-1 in their last 10 contests.

-- The Marlins have put together a 2-1-0 record against the spread over their past 10 matchups (oddsmakers set runlines in three of those games).
+- The Marlins' record against the spread is 3-1-0 over their previous 10 matchups (bookmakers set spreads in four of those games).

 Marlins Betting Records & Stats

-- Oddsmakers have implied with the moneyline set for this matchup that the Marlins have a 50% chance of pulling out a win.
+- The Marlins have an implied victory probability of 50% according to the moneyline set for this matchup.

-- So far this season, Miami and its opponents have hit the over in 24 of its 54 games with a total.
+- Games involving Miami have gone over the total set by sportsbooks in 24 of 55 chances this season.

-- In three games with a line this season, the Marlins have a mark of 2-1-0 against the spread.
+- The Marlins have posted a record of 3-1-0 against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.